Audipm1669/DatabaseProject/README.md

 - Spring-boot
 - MySQL

-Before running the website remember to create MySQL table on your MySQL server. \n We provide MySQL table code in stella_boutique_server/src/query .
+Before running the website remember to create MySQL table on your MySQL server.\
+We provide MySQL table code in stella_boutique_server/src/query .

 To run the frontend: